 He measured the time it took the sound to reverberate.
 He is the first known person to do this.
 He found 5.5 seconds was the magic number.
 Then he started experimenting.
-First, he used seat cushions and then moved on to materials that were more sound absorbent.
+First, he used seat cushions and then moved on to materials that were more sound-absorbent.

 He took that information and designed the Boston Symphony Hall, which opened in 1900.
 It is the first building to have been designed with acoustics that was scientifically formulated.

 The world around us just continued to get louder until music became so loud that it was negatively impacting hearing.
 Rock concerts and rock music were being played at unprecedented volumes.
-The Environmental Protection Agency determined that an estimate of 20 million Americans sustain permanent hearing loss due to their daily exposure to environmental noise.
+The Environmental Protection Agency determined that an estimated of 20 million Americans sustain permanent hearing loss due to their daily exposure to environmental noise.

 In the early 1980s, less than 9 million people were exposed to occupational noise at levels over 85 decibels.
 By the early 1990s, that number increased to 30 million.
 It only takes eight hours of noise at 85 decibels to be a danger to your middle ear and eardrum.